FactomProject/factomd-testnet-toolkit/README.md

 - `2222` to `54.171.68.124`, which is the SSH port used by the `ssh` container
 - `8088` to `54.171.68.124`, the factomd API port
 - `8090` to `54.171.68.124`, the factomd Control panel
-- `8110` to the world, the factomd mainnet port
+- `8110` to the world, the factomd testnet port

 An example using `iptables`:
 ```